UtilityBase logoUtilityBase

 Common uses

-- Use your monitor as a soft light for video calls or photos.
+• Use your screen as a free fill light for video calls, streaming, or selfies.

 Frequently asked questions